-Particulate matter contamination in pharmaceuticals may affect product performance and pose serious risks to patients.
-If an unknown material is found, manufacturers need to know the source of contamination and take necessary measures to guarantee product integrity and meet regulatory compliance.
+Particulate matter contamination in pharmaceuticals may affect product performance and pose severe risks to patients.
+If an unknown material is found, manufacturers need to know the contamination source and take necessary measures to guarantee product integrity and meet regulatory compliance.

 Particulate identification and analysis are crucial steps towards resolving suspected contamination of products.